 "Third, the client can decide that it doesn't want to weather the impending battles over a declining market and, as a result, decide to exit the business completely.
-In particular, if other organizations have not yet decided to sell off any operations, the client may find that it can still get a fairly high return on the sale of its defense-focused assets. . . ."
+In particular, if other organizations have not yet decided to sell off any operations, the client may find that it can still get a fairly high return on the sale of its assets linked to traditional picture taking and photo developing..."

 After laying out the strategic alternatives, the interviewer would want to see that you had a strategy for deciding among them.
-Based upon the information given so far, you would almost certainly need to ask for more information about things such as the following:
+Based on the information given so far, you would almost certainly need to ask for more information about things such as the following:

-- > What comprises the client's overall business, and how much of it is accounted for by defense? - > What is its position in the industry?
+- What comprises the client's overall business, and how much of it is accounted for by instant cameras vs. photo finishing machines? - What is its position in the industry?
 Is it in a good cost position?
-Is it a marginal producer? - > What are its assets like?
-Can they easily be shifted into production of commercial products? - > Does it have an adequate sales and service structure to go after foreign markets?
+Is it a marginal producer? - What are its assets like?
+Can they easily be shifted into production of digital photography products?

-- > What type of products does it produce?
-Are there commercial applications? - > How about the softer issues?
+- Does it have an adequate sales and service structure to go after niche or underdeveloped foreign markets where digital photography is less pervasive? - Of the types of products it produces, are there related applications in nonshrinking markets? - How about the softer issues?
 What is its vision?
 What are its company values?
 What is its culture?

 Remember, questions should be linked to your analysis.
 Don't just ask for the sake of using up air time.
-It's best if you explain what you are trying to do, what kind of information you need in order to do it, and how the piece of data which you are seeking will help you answer that question.
+It's best if you explain what you are trying to do, what kind of information you need to do it, and how the piece of data that you are seeking will help you answer that question.

 As you go through your response, you will likely face a number of questions from your interviewer.
 Why are you looking for that information?
 How would you go about finding that information?
 What kinds of commercial applications might there be for X?
-What challenges would you face as you tried to move from military production to commercial production?
+What challenges would you face as you tried to move from traditional photography technologies to digital?
 What are the key differences between the markets?
 What other unexpected factors might have an impact on this business?

-There are a number of variations on the defense industry question that might come up in the interviewing room.
+There are a number of variations on the digital photography question that might come up in the interviewing room.
 What happens when a new foreign competitor comes into the industry?
-What happens when a new technology creates a better, cheaper alternative to the client's existing product?
 How do you respond to a big and sudden change in consumer tastes?
 The key to answering these questions is to look both at what is happening in the marketplace and how the client is prepared to respond.
 Again, you don't have to come up with the best strategic game plan for the company.
 After all, you only have about 15 minutes to examine a complex set of issues.
 However, the interviewer will be looking for you to approach the problem in a way that will lead you to a good answer.
 In addition, he will also be looking to see how creative you can be as you think about responding to a changing marketplace.
-This is a little bit different from questions which ask you to tell an imaginary client how to do a better job of what they're already doing.
+This is a little bit different from questions that ask you to tell an imaginary client how to do a better job of what they're already doing.